NotAShelf/nvf/docs/manual/configuring/custom-plugins.md

 There are multiple ways of adding custom plugins to your **nvf** configuration.

 You can use custom plugins, before they are implemented in the flake.
-To add a plugin to the runtime, you need to add it to the `vim.startPlugins` list in your configuration.
+To add a plugin to the runtime, you need to add it to the [](#opt-vim.startPlugins) list in your configuration.

-Adding a plugin to `startPlugins` will not allow you to configure the plugin that you have adeed, but **nvf** provides multiple way of configuring any custom plugins that you might have added to your configuration.
+Adding a plugin to `startPlugins` will not allow you to configure the plugin that you have added, but **nvf** provides multiple way of configuring any custom plugins that you might have added to your configuration.

 ```{=include=} sections